Send the link below via email or IMCopy

 Listen to what we found out from asking teens in our community about their social media use.

-they will use random numbers and just share it with their friends
+just share it with their friends

 custom settings to block you from seeing all of their content